gasteigerjo/ppnp/README.md

 `pip install -r requirements.txt`

 ## Run the code
-The easiest way to get started is looking at the notebook `simple_example.ipynb`.
+The easiest way to get started is by looking at the notebook `simple_example.ipynb`.

 ## Installation
 To install the package, run `python setup.py install`.